wuchalejs/wuchale/README.md

 and using it in [Sylve](https://github.com/AlchemillaHQ/Sylve), and giving valuable feedback!

-`wuchale` is a solo-maintained project so far, built with care.
-If you find it valuable and you enjoy working with it, [supporting it](https://github.com/sponsors/K1DV5) would mean a lot.
+If you find `wuchale` valuable and you enjoy working with it, [supporting it](https://github.com/sponsors/K1DV5) would mean a lot.